Building a Gaming PC for Dummies (The Ultimate Guide)

 Now you just use one or two screws that came with your card to fit it into place on the side of the PCIe panel.

-After that you just need to connect any 6-pin connectors on your card via the cables on your PSU.
+After that you just need to connect any 4 or 6-pin connectors on your card via the cables on your PSU.

 You’re almost good to go.
 Now you just need to connect all the cables.
 The main power cable from the PSU will be going into the motherboard and similarly, cables from the casing’s external ports will also go into the motherboard switches.